 Last week, I read an article in the Wall Street Journal titled “Tesla, on a Hot Streak, Passes Ford in Investor Value” (subscription required).
 That caught my attention, because Tesla is young and quite small and Ford is 100 years old and quite large.

 Would you rather drive this:

 It is beautiful, powered by electricity, sleek, fast and stylish.
-It is also expensive (from $68,000).
+It also has top-of-the-line car accessories.

 Ford F-150 (and others)